evanbennett/scala-uri/README.md

 TODO: `scct:test` does not work for me.

 Generate code coverage reports from the sbt console by running the `scct:test` command.
 The HTML reports should be generated at `target/scala-2.10/coverage-report/index.html`.
 Ideally pull requests shouldn't significantly decrease code coverage, but it's not the end of the world if they do.
-Contributions with no tests are better than no contributions :)
+Contributions with no tests are better than no contributions. :)

 ## Performance Tests

-For the `scala-uri` performance tests head to the [scala-uri-benchmarks](https://github.com/net-a-porter/scala-uri-benchmarks) github project
+For the `scala-uri` performance tests head to the [scala-uri-benchmarks](https://github.com/net-a-porter/scala-uri-benchmarks) github project.

 # Migration guide

 ## From 1.0.x to 1.1.x

- * Remove all deprecation warnings.
+ * Remove all deprecation warnings before migrating.

 ## From 0.4.x to 1.0.x